 BMP files are great for crisp, high-quality graphics.
 It stores color data for each pixel in the image, which is where the great quality comes from, but they produce large file sizes.

 WebP images are 26 percent smaller than PNG files.
-They’re meant to display similar to other images, but they come with smaller file size.
+They’re meant to display similar to other images, but they come in smaller file sizes.

 10. Analyze and Analyze

-Once a website is up-and-running, remember to keep an eye on how things are doing.
-Make sure you have an analytics tool, like Google Analytics, installed on your website so you know how users are behabing on your website.
+Once a website is up and running, remember to keep an eye on how things are doing.
+Make sure you have an analytics tool, like Google Analytics, installed on your website so you know how users are behaving on your website.

 Consider adding “how-to” resources for partners or employees if you’re not the one that’s going to be managing the site.
 You’ll appreciate this down the road when there are no questions for them to ask.